silx-kit/freesas/doc/source/FreeSAS.rst

     model1.canonical_parameters()  #calculate the DAM canonical_parameters
     print model1.can_param

-Other methods of the class for transformations and NSD calculation
+Other methods of the class for transformations and NSD calculation:

 .. code-block:: python